 Niger is not assigned to a temple district, but members would likely travel to the Accra Ghana Temple.

 Christian denominations have struggled to establish congregations and attract converts for the past several decades.
-Jehovah's Witnesses and Seventh Day Adventists both had less than 500 members in 2008.
+Jehovah’s Witnesses and Seventh Day Adventists both had less than one thousand members each in 2018.
 Evangelical groups also report severely limited outreach.
-The greatest organized Christian activity appears to occur with the Catholic Church which has had a long legacy compared to Protestant denominations.
+The greatest organized Christian activity appears to occur with the Catholic Church, which has had a long legacy compared to Protestant denominations.
 The strong influence of Islam on daily life and the remoteness of Niger appear especially responsible for the low success of Christian proselytism.

 “Gender equality and social institutions in Niger,” Social Institutions and Gender Index, retrieved 5 February 2010. http://genderindex.org/country/niger